SamusAranX/MinimalMIDIPlayer/README.md

 # MinimalMIDIPlayer
-A very simple app that does what is says on the tin.
+A very simple app that does what it says on the tin.

 ## Features
 * Plays MIDI files